chartley1988/cards-homepage/docs/cardElement.md

 Custom listeners may need to be de-activated while the card is animating to prevent unwanted behaviours.

-The following line should stop interaction while any cardsJS animations are running.
+The following line should stop interaction while any card-factory animations are running.

 ```typescript
 cardElement.container.addEventListener("click", () => {